Docs MediaHub Version 1.x Template API

 Template API

 How to work with MediaHub assets in your PHP templates.
-Getting images, resizing, type checking, metadata, tags, collections, crops, and common output patterns.
+Getting images, resizing, type checking, metadata, labels, display tags, collections, crops, and common output patterns.

 A MediaHub field is a standard ProcessWire page reference field.
 It returns asset pages (or crop pages) rather than files directly.
 For images, the one extra step is calling ->image() to get a Pageimage; after that, every native PW image method works identically.
 For non-image assets, use ->file() for the Pagefile or ->fileUrl() for the download URL.